GlaivePro/Ajaxable/README.md

 </button>
 ```

-The above example would append created html (using `ajaxable.tags.tag` view) to `#tag-list`, scroll it into view and add class `ajaxable-highlight` for 1.5 seconds (for highlighting purposes).
+The above example would append created html (using `ajaxable.tag` view) to `#tag-list`, scroll it into view and add class `ajaxable-highlight` for 1.5 seconds (for highlighting purposes).
+If you want to prepend instead, specify `data-ajaxable-list-position="first"`;

 #### Specifying attribute values for new models